CrystalTechSAS/jcrystal_documentation/server/webservices.md

 This method generates a GET web service:
 - It doesn't receive any query parameters, **just like the method** that defines it doesn't have any parameters.
 - It returns a JSON with the text "Hello world from jCrystal!", **just like the method** that defines it returns that String.
-- The web service can be found in `/api/test/helloWorld`, **just like the method** that defines it is in the Manager**Test** class and has **helloWorld** as the name.
+- The web service can be found in the defined root of the web services (`/api` by default) plus `/test/helloWorld`, **just like the method** that defines it is in the Manager**Test** class and has **helloWorld** as the name.

 As you can see, everything required to completely define your web service is inside this one simple method.

 But wait, where did you define the type of the web service and the route?
 Nowhere! jCrystal is a framework that uses the paradigm "convention over configuration", that's why by convention jCrystal:
 - Decides that this web service is an HTTP GET since the parameters don't include a POST entity or a file.
-- Decides that the route is `/api/` plus the name of the class of the method without the word "Manager", in this case, `test/`; plus the name of the method, in this case, `helloWorld`.
+- Decides that the route is  in the defined root of the web services (`/api` by default) plus the name of the class of the method without the word "Manager", in this case, `test/`; plus the name of the method, in this case, `helloWorld`.
 So the final route is `/api/test/helloWorld`.

 Additionally, to be a web service, the method has to be:
 - **public static**.